Hello,

 So what’s it going to be?

-Whatever the number of coats, it doesn’t matter as much as the preparation.
+Whatever the number of coats, it is not as important as the preparation.

 We normally quote for 1 undercoat and 1 gloss coat.
 This is the usual specification and enables the client to compare like with like.